hamedbaatour/angularfire-lite/README.md

 - **Why don't just use the native Firebase API?**

-Chnage Detection will not fire in other words nothing will update in screen when data changes.
+If you use the native Firebase API directly Angular change detection will not fire in other words nothing will update in screen when data changes.

 - **Can I use AngularFire Lite in production?**